leonardomagalhaes21/feup-LDTS/README.md

 **The Pattern**

-To solve this we use the **Command** Pattern which grants each collectable its own execute command when they are collected by the player.
+To solve this we use the **Command** Pattern which grants each collectable its own execute command when they are collected and consumed by the player.

 **Implementation**

 ![command.jpg](src%2Fmain%2Fresources%2Fuml%2Fcommand.jpg)

+!!!
+METER MÉTODO CONSUME NOS COLLECTABLES!!!

 - Game - Invoker.
 - Collectable - Command.